VigilanteBanana/VigilanteBanana.github.io/_posts/2018-3-3-hidden-div-jquery.md

 <script async src="https://static.codepen.io/assets/embed/ei.js"></script>

-This is a basic div with a button that when clicked pops out a hidden div using jQuery.
+This is a basic box with a button that when clicked pops out a hidden div using jQuery.
 Click on the button again or anywhere outside of the hidden div to toggle it back in hiding.
+To see it in action and get the code click "Run Pen."